Confidential — Prepared for Jon Muller — Not for Redistribution

 Pass Two Open-Book Tests

-75-question test on the latest AWI Standards + 50-question test on QCP Policies.
-Both are open-book.
-Study the Architectural Woodwork Standards, Edition 3.
-Passing demonstrates knowledge of grade requirements, tolerances, materials, and methods.
+75-question test on AWI Standards + 50-question test on QCP Policies.
+Both open-book.
+Study Architectural Woodwork Standards, Edition 3.

 Provide Trade References

-Submit 10 trade references—a mix of general contractors, architects/design professionals, and project owners.
-Fine Line’s 20+ year track record and existing commercial relationships make this straightforward.
+Submit 10 trade references — GCs, architects, project owners.
+Fine Line’s 20+ year track record makes this straightforward.

-Create shop drawings for samples matching your requested license categories.
-Samples must demonstrate compliance with AWI Standards at your specified grade level (Custom or Premium).
+Create shop drawings for samples at your specified grade level (Custom or Premium).
+Demonstrates compliance with AWI Standards.

 Licensing Inspection

-A QCP representative visits your facility to evaluate samples, inspect two recently completed projects, and verify business operations align with eligibility guidelines.
-This confirms your manufacturing capability.
+QCP representative visits facility to evaluate samples, inspect two recent projects, and verify business operations align with eligibility.

-After initial licensing, complete two projects under QCP inspection before achieving full “self-labeling” status.
-This allows you to bid and win AWI-specified projects immediately while building your track record.
+Complete two projects under QCP inspection to achieve full “self-labeling” status.
+Bid and win immediately while building your track record.

 Complete Cost Breakdown